DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 and France, are actively pursuing a recovery of their online national sovereignty and the Internet will not remain unaffected.

-# Chapter 5: From Decentralization to Hypercentrality
+# 5. From Decentralization to Hypercentrality

 Scarcely twenty years after its commercial development and expansion, the Internet’s aspiration to be a forerunner of diversity, plurality and